material-motion/material-motion/GLOSSARY.md

 ## intention

+An Intention is an object representing **what you want something to do**.

-An Intention is a type of Plan.
+An Intention is a Plan in the Plan/Fulfillment pattern.

 ## plan